Get cover to suit your budget and lifestyle.

-The following table shows the kinds of Overseas Visitors Health Cover offered by some of the leading health funds.
+The following table shows the kinds of Overseas Visitors Health Cover offered by some of Australia's best health funds:

 Visitor Value: covers you for a shared room in a private or public hospital, plus some out-of-hospital medical expenses such as x-rays and GP visits.
 Services include:

-Visitors Plus provides cover towards all the same in-hospital services plus:
+Standard Visitors Cover provides cover towards all the same in-hospital services plus:

 |Bupa||Standard Visitors Cover provides:|

-Guardian Plus Visitors Cover provides high cover for:
+Standard Visitors Cover with Top Extras provides high cover for:

 Extras Cover includes: